xuyuji9000/linux-playground/bash/How-Program-Loads.md

 - Understand format used for execution on unix-like systems This question for executable script is understanding how script runtime interpret the script

+- What is execution context like?

+- How execution context is setup based on executable file?

 - How the program execution context is setup on Linux ?